 If you could care less about a brunch scene and just need any version of an egg in front of you as fast as possible, King’s Road is your holy grail.
 Is this the best brunch food in LA?
-Hardly.
-But it’s also pretty solid and affordable and there’s a good chance you’ll see Jane Lynch eating an omelette.
+No. But it’s pretty solid and affordable and there’s a solid chance you’ll see Jane Lynch eating an omelette.
 This is the definition of a neighborhood brunch spot, where people simply go to eat breakfast and not be seen.
 Important: they serve some of the best restaurant coffee in LA.

-Abbot Kinney might be a brunch paradise, but if you don’t want to spend your day killing time trying on every pair of glasses in Warby Parker while you wait out a table, your choices are more limited.
+Abbot Kinney might be a brunch paradise, but if you don’t want to spend your day killing time trying on every pair of glasses in Warby Parker on while you wait out a table, your choices are more limited.
 Except at Salt Air, which has recently become a kind of local’s clubhouse on this tourist-infested street.
 There’s a definite seafood focus (skip the lobster roll and go straight for the salmon rillette with everything bagel spice), but it’s also safe for those people who are scared of eating ocean animals.
 They should probably have the fried chicken sandwich.

 Yes, this Culver City spot has a terrible name.
 But it’s also a place where we can get steak-frites and/or crepes for brunch, so it’s the kind of thing we’re willing to move past.
-They also do an $18 bottomless brunch deal that will definitely make sure you forget about that name too.This is one of the least corporate-feeling restaurants in downtown Culver, but somehow you can roll in on a Saturday and sit right down.
-We like you Culver City, but you’re weird.
+They also do an $18 bottomless brunch deal that might make you forget a few more things.This is one of the least corporate-feeling restaurant in downtown Culver, but somehow you can roll in on a Saturday and sit right down.

 We have no idea why Odys and Penelope isn’t busier at brunch, but we’re also not complaining.
 They do things like a porchetta eggs benedict, a salmon salad, and a “McDonald’s-inspired” apple turnover, and getting a table is rarely an issue.
 Don’t feel like standing in line at Sycamore Kitchen and having to battle for a two-top to accommodate your five-person group?
-Walk a few doors down to Odys and you can sit the whole time and, more importantly, drink alcohol too.
+Walk a few doors down to Odys and you can sit the whole time and drink alcohol too.

 People of Los Feliz: Messhall is always there for your weekend brunching needs.
 The space is big and sort of on its own on Los Feliz Blvd., so getting a seat is rarely a problem.
 More importantly, the menu is enormous and involves almost anything you could want for a comfort food brunch, from pancakes and omelettes to a beet salad and (for an unknown reason) hot wings.
 Hike it all off in Griffith Park afterwards.
 Or, you know, just get another round.